 We are committed to ensuring OpEd Project programs are affordable for any underrepresented person who is committed to changing the world with their voice.
 To that end, we provide full and partial scholarships for up to 40% of participants in any workshop.
 Our scholarship policy follows a sustainable social justice model in which those who can afford to pay help support those who cannot.
 For more information and to apply for a scholarship, click here.

 Our Cancellation Policy

-Tuition is fully refundable if a cancellation is made within 24 hours.
+Tuition is fully refundable if a cancellation is made within 24 hours of purchase.
 After that, it is nonrefundable.
-This is necessary because of our sustainable social justice model, in which scholarship spots are allocated in part based on the number of participants who have registered.
-However, if a conflict arises you may transfer your registration to another date, city or person, as follows.
+This is necessary because of our sustainable social justice model, in which scholarship spots are allocated in part based on the number of paid participants who have registered.
+However, if a conflict arises, you may transfer your registration to another date, city or person, as follows.

 Should you need to reschedule, you may apply your tuition to a future workshop in any city where we are active, within a calendar year, at no additional charge, so long as you contact us at least five business days prior to the date of your original workshop.
 With 5 days notice or less there is a $100 rescheduling fee, as we cap our sessions at 20 and will be effectively holding an empty seat for you.
 If you do not use your tuition within a calendar year, it will be lost.

 Alternatively, you may "pay it forward" and send another person to the workshop for which you registered.
 If you choose to do this, and also wish to register yourself for a future session, we will grant a $50 credit toward your tuition for your future session (please request this before your register for the next session).